Marie Duclos Fretageot

 From Philadelphia to New Harmony on the Philanthropist

-Robert Dale Owen's Recollections of Robert Dale Owen.
 The author of Robert Dale Owen's Travel Journal 1825-1826, published as To Holland and to New Harmony, edited by Josephine M. Elliott (Indiana Historical Society Publications, v.
 23, no. 4, Indianapolis, 1969), provides insights into Madame's character during the journey from Pennsylvania to New Harmony.
+Most of the journey was aboard the Philanthropist, an 85-foot long keelboat nicknamed the Boatload of Knowledge by Robert Owen, father of Robert Dale Owen; see See Donald E. Pitzer, The Original Boatload of Knowledge Down the Ohio River: William Maclure's and Robert Owen's Transfer of Science and Education to the Midwest, 1825-1826.
 The twenty-four year old Owen wrote some of his observations in German, and these are quoted here along with Elliott's translations.

 Sunday, 13 November, 1825, in Philadelphia.
 Walked out with Dr. Price to see Madame Fretageot, where we found Leseuer [Lesueur], Maclure, Mr. & Mrs. Lewis and some young ladies, Mrs. F's pupils.
 M. R. ist eine hoechst sonderbare Frau, scheint ein wahres maennliches Gemueth zu haben, ud [und] ich glaubte sie wird in Harmonie ihren Platz aufs aller beste fuellen; doch davon mehr nachher.
 [Mme F. is a highly remarkable woman, seems to have a truly mannish disposition and I believe she is going to fill her place in Harmony at her very best.
 But more of this later.]